Content Resource Site (OER)

 Why should faculty use it?
 Merlot provides learning materials and learning exercises.

-Video Introduction: Advanced Material Search
+Video Introduction: Advanced Material Search Video

-How faculty access: It is available at MERLOT
+How faculty access: Visit the MERLOT Website

-User Guide: MERLOTPlace
+User Guide: Visit the MERLOTPlace YouTube Channel

 Description: MIT OpenCourseWare (OCW) is a web-based publication of virtually all MIT course content.
 OCW is open and available to everyone.